spectrocloud/librarium/docs/docs-content/clusters/edge/networking/connect-wifi.md

 This how-to walks you through how to connect an Edge host to a Wi-Fi network with [wpa_supplicant](https://linux.die.net/man/8/wpa_supplicant), using an Intel mini-PC as an example.
-You can apply the steps in this how-to with other hardware, but steps for configuring the network interface might be different. ======= This how-to guides you through how to connect an Edge host to a Wi-Fi network with [wpa_supplicant](https://wiki.archlinux.org/title/wpa_supplicant), using an Intel mini-PC as an example.
 You can apply the steps in this how-to with other hardware, but steps for configuring the network interface might be different.

 To connect an Edge host to Wi-Fi using `wpa_supplicant`, you need to build `wpa_supplicant` into the Operating System (OS) image used for the Edge host and provide the Wi-Fi credentials to the Edge host.
 Depending on how Edge devices are